Buy me a coffee

 • Product detail images: ~1200–2000px wide (balance clarity with load time)

 After choosing dimensions, compress using Image Tools and validate that your final file sizes are reasonable (typically a few hundred KB for most use-cases).
-If you are embedding these images into PDFs for submissions, convert with JPG to PDF and then finalize with PDF Tools.
+If you are embedding these images into PDFs for submissions, convert with JPG to PDF and then finalize with PDF Compressor.

 File-size targets and how to hit them reliably